melowntech/workshop/tutorials/geojson.rst

 use to import a GeoJSON with ``geodata.importGeoJson(json, <mode = float>)``.
 During the import, the height of features is interpreted either as above the terrain (``float`` mode, default) or above ellipsoid (``fix`` mode).
-If height are missing, 0 is assumed and therefore ``float`` should be used.
+If heights are missing, 0 is assumed and therefore ``float`` should be used.
 ``geodata.processHeights(...)`` must be called for every ``float`` data to display them correctly.

-VTS Browser currently does not support importing polygons as a feature type.
+At the moment VTS Browser does not support importing polygons as a feature type.

 .. code:: javascript